 Depending on the severity of a Meniere's attack, extra efforts may be needed.
 For example, you may be advised to take prochlorperazine via injection rather than orally for a quicker response.
 Or, to tackle vertigo, surgery may be a recommended action.

 Once an attack has ceased, moving around could help your eyesight and other senses compensate problems the ear is experiencing.
+Upon the first experience of a potential Meniere's attack, you should seek medical attention.

 How to Manage Hearing Loss